brmc/django-media-helper/docs/README.markdown

 their size.
 For example, if an image `foo.png` was resized to be 300px wide,
 it would be found under the following request path

-    /<MEDIA_URL/media-helper/<upload_to>/foo.png/300.png
+    /<MEDIA_URL>/media-helper/<upload_to>/foo.png/300.png

 It is warned that having purely numerical image names can negatively affect
 search results.
-Nevertheless I have chosen to do so because:
+Nevertheless I have chosen to do so anyway because:

 1. the default image retains its original name, and from my understanding
 search engines index pages and images based on the results before the DOM